 Now, if you have been married for any length of time, I am sure you have already seen a facebook feed, or blog with suggestions on keeping the spark in the marriage.
 Perhaps you have mentored with another couple and you have heard things like keep date night sacred, go bowling, walk the dog together, and the list goes on.
 But often those lists have no relevance to your situation.
 Maybe having a specific date night set aside stresses you out because of the pay cut your job just made you take.
 You hate bowling and you don’t have a dog to walk.

 Each couple will have different issues and different experiences that they can draw from to put a little spark back into their lives.
 For my husband and me, there were some silly things we enjoyed in the past and we resurrected them when things started getting old.
 We both enjoyed the movie Pleasantville with Reese Witherspoon and Tobey Maguire.
 It is a fiction movie about getting stuck in a 1950’s TV show where everything is perfect….or is it?
 Anyway, one of the most significant lines in the movie is when William Macy comes home and announces “Honey, I’m home”.
-As simple and silly as this sounds, which ever one of us comes through the door first, we announce in that same voice “Honey, I’m home!” and that signals that the other spouse momentarily stops everything for a nice hug and kiss.
+As simple and silly as this sounds, whichever one of us comes through the door first, we announce in that same voice “Honey, I’m home!” and that signals that the other spouse momentarily stops everything for a nice hug and kiss.
 It sets the tone for the rest of the evening, and the children see that we care enough to connect with love, even if only for a moment.

 My favorite thing to do with my husband may seem absurd, but it really works.
 Now, as background, understand that he is serious, does not always enjoy eye contact, does not enjoy his job and often comes home exhausted.
 When he finally has a chance to sit and watch a show, I mute the commercials and straddle him and just stare into his eyes.
 We have a contest to see who can stare the longest before the other one just cracks up laughing.
 You see, eyes are the gateway to the soul.
 Matthew 6:22 The eye is the lamp of the body.
 If your eyes are good, your whole body will be full of light.
-When I am looking straight at him, and smiling just because we are finally both finished with our crazy day, I know he can see that in that moment in time, the job he doesn’t like, the pile of bills on the desk and the laundry piled on top of the dryer just doesn’t matter.
+When I am looking straight at him, and smiling just because we are finally both finished with our crazy day, I know he can see that at that moment in time, the job he doesn’t like, the pile of bills on the desk and the laundry piled on top of the dryer just doesn’t matter.

 The final nugget for keeping the marriage alive is to remember the difference between date night and a board meeting.
 When our children were little and always under our feet, we never had time to discuss issues like upcoming recitals, money problems, where the kids would be attending school and so on.
 I stupidly used our date night to go over all of the mundane things that sounded more like a board meeting than a date.
 I knew it was the only time I had Jimmy to myself, but now I know that we can pick a time like a Sunday evening, to go over our expectations for the week, and leave date night as a time to gaze into each other’s eyes, have a nice meal, see a band, go for a romantic walk, hold hands or any of the other things we enjoy doing.